 The Yorkshire Wolds

 The scenic area around Millington Dale is a great location for keen cyclists.
 Start your ride in Pocklington, then head up to the village of Huggate and through the hidden gem that is Warter village.

-Along the way, you can enjoy see the countryside that inspired David Hockney – one of the most influential contemporary artists
+Along the way, you can enjoy seeing the countryside that inspired David Hockney – one of the most influential contemporary artists.

 One of the best things about walking in this stunning part of the East Riding of Yorkshire is that you might even have the park to yourself – it’s rarely busy!